Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/README.md

 # About

 The CLI tool which can:
-- Extract Chromium-based cookies from Cookie file.
+- Extract Chromium-based browser's cookies from Cookie file.
 - Decrypt them using Windows Data Protection API (DPAPI).
 - Save to file in http headers, json and netscape format.